Friday, November 29, 2024

 I loved costumes and outfits.
 A bull outfit my mother had made for me for a school play.
 1957

-As the family divided, my older sister Caren, soon was sent off to boarding school.
-While my mother and I, later would move back to Siesta Key - just the two of us.
+When the family finally divided (late, late '58), my older sister Caren, soon would be sent off to boarding school.
+My father had left, and had moved on.
+While my mother and I staid together, and moved back to Siesta Key - just the two of us.
 (My sister and I at Floyd Street in late 1958).

 Saturday, November 2, 2024